bondarukoleh/java_playground/info/basics.md

 - If a concrete class extends an abstract class, concrete must implement (override) all the abstract methods of abstract parent, or it has to be declared abstract as well.
 Abstract child can implement abstract parent's methods, so concrete child doesn't have to do it.
+- difference with private constructor class - private constructor can be called within the class, abstract class cannot be instantiated at all.

 ```java
 Animal[] animals = new Animal[5] // this is not making the new animal object, it's making new Animal array with length 5